filippo-orru/personal-site-hugo/content/projects/updating-site-theme/index.md

 They say "to travel far, you need to travel together", so the next step was finding a font for the body text and secondary headlines.
 I landed on [Merriweather](https://fonts.google.com/specimen/Merriweather) after playing around with some other fonts offered by Google Fonts.
 However, I'm still not fully convinced that these two make the best pair.

-Edit: I've since switched to [Poppins](https://fonts.google.com/specimen/Poppins).
-It feels less clunky than Merriweather and more modern, which fits site's theme.
+While writing this article, I switched the body font from Merriweather to [Poppins](https://fonts.google.com/specimen/Poppins).
+It feels less clunky than before and more modern, which fits site's theme.
+I've update the screenshots to reflect that.

 # Good artists copy, great artists steal {#animations}
 What really delighted me on Daniel's page was a very small detail.
 When loading the page, a lightly colored bar between the article's title and content appears.